 Select the second choice in the Windows section, which takes you to the "Documents & files: Windows Apache 2.2.x" page, where you can choose the latest version, which as of this writing is 1.6.6.
 The file name is Setup-Subversion-1.6.6.msi, whose extension indicates that it is a Microsoft Installer file.
 Save the file to a location on your computer where you can find it, and once the download process is complete, open the installation file.
 A welcome dialog box should be displayed.

 Click through the subsequent dialog box, which contains some noncritical project information.

-At the next dialog box, you can specify the destination folder, or use their default (C:\Program Files\Subversion\), which we will do.
+At the next dialog box, you can specify the destination folder, or use their default (C:\Program Files\Subversion\), which I will do.